galatolofederico/sacred-retrieve/README.md

  --parameters | List of parameters to which group the results by | --parameters learning_rate hidden_dim
- --accumulate | List of info-dict fields to accumulate | --accumulate mean_reward --reduce | List of Reducer to compute for each result bucket | --reduce mean
+ --accumulate | List of info-dict fields to accumulate | --accumulate mean_reward --reduce | List of Reducer to compute for each result bucket | --reduce mean --missing | How to handle missing parameters (default drop) | --missing 0

 The experiments results are accumulated by default